Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Experimental Evaluation

 \subsection{Experiment II: Distributional Robustness}

-We next study the behavior of amortized estimators for large epochs and their robustness to distributional mismatch.
-This experiment jointly evaluates (i) sample complexity at the data-scarce frontier and (ii) stability under increasingly non-Gaussian noise distributions.
+We next study the behavior of amortized estimators as the meta-training-set size grows, and their robustness to distributional mismatch.
+This experiment jointly evaluates (i) sample complexity in the number of training tasks and (ii) stability under increasingly non-Gaussian noise distributions.
 Unlike Experiment I, where task heterogeneity is induced through a clustered prior, here tasks are independently generated but exhibit substantial within-task uncertainty due to high-variance parameters and complex residual structure.

 \paragraph{Generative process.} We fix the feature dimension $p=20$.
 For each task $t$, we draw regression coefficients independently from a high-variance prior $\beta_t \overset{\textrm{IID}}{\sim} \mathcal{N}(0, 9^2 I_p)$.
 Conditioned on $\beta_t$, we generate a support set $\mathcal{D}_t = \{(x_{t,n},y_{t,n})\}_{n=1}^{N_t}$ with inputs sampled as $x_{t,n} \overset{\textrm{IID}}{\sim} \mathcal{N}(0, I_p)$.
 We generate outputs according to the linear model